adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 	/* heading component of basket module */
 	.basket .heading {}

+There are two problems:

-The first problem is that when viewing the HTML, you can't easily differentiate between a module and a component, which makes maintainence a bit harder.
+1. When viewing HTML, you can't easily differentiate between a module and a component.

-The second problem is that the `.basket .heading` *component* will incorrectly inherit the styles from the `.heading` *module* which is something we don't want, we want our styles encapsulated and bound to the module.
+2. A `.basket .heading` component will inadvertently inherit the styles from the `.heading` module.

-Similarly, I recently built a shop where there was a *Delivery &amp; Returns* module and a Delivery &amp; Returns *page* with the following CSS causing problems:
+Similarly, I recently built a shop where there was a "Delivery &amp; Returns" *module* and a "Delivery &amp; Returns" *page*.
+The CSS was as follows:

 	/* module */
 	.productDetails .deliveryAndReturns {}